 The big question that emerged in the study of language was this: how are children able to learn languages so effectively and so quickly?
+Noam Chomsky called this Plato’s problem: how can we know so much even though our experience is limited.
 It appears to happen so quickly and easily that it cannot be a straightforward case of learning.
 Can it?
 Also, children manage to learn languages more easily than individuals who start to learn languages later on.
 All this seems to indicate that we have some kind of innate language ability that is linked to early development.

 Chomsky argued that human language is based on innate grammatical rules that are part of a language acquisition device (LAD) or language module (LM) that we are born with.
 Chomsky and his followers set to work analysing sentences.
 They wanted to fully explain how the unique human language ability works, not simply describe sentence structure.
 As they developed their ideas, the way they described sentences changed.